EYA Coordinator Rosie joins us on the blog to introduce 2021’s Explore Your Archive Week and explain how you can get involved!

 As many of you will already know, EYA had a bit of a shake up in January, with twelve new volunteers joining the team.
 As a new volunteer myself, I have been blown away by the interaction with our monthly hashtags.
 Posts relating to February’s ‘Nature’ made me want to move back to the countryside, while July’s ‘An Archival Mystery’ themed posts made me want to get out my deerstalker hat and pipe and started solving riddles!

-The highlight of the year for us is always EYA week, which this year will fall between November 20th to 28th.
-EYA week consists of nine daily themes for you all to interact with, rather than one monthly theme.
+The highlight of the year for us is always Explore Your Archive Week, which this year will fall between November 20th to 28th.
+Explore Your Archive Week consists of nine daily themes for you all to interact with, rather than one monthly theme.
 This year we have tried to pair them up as much as possible to present some opposing or juxtaposed items, practices, and ideas.
 So, without further ado, here are this year’s themes!

 We open the week on Saturday November 20th with an uncomplicated theme: ‘Small.’
 You could show a small item, collection, group – anything you like so long as it’s small!
 The following day is the direct opposite.
 The Sunday theme is ‘Big.’
 These are two simple themes to kickstart the week, but hopefully they will allow you to demonstrate something of the array of items within your collection and the challenges this can present.